kevin-huff/chatgpt-avatar/README.md

 3. Run `npm install`
 4. Create a `.env` file in the root of the project directory and add your OpenAI API key as `OPENAI_API_KEY=your-key-here`
 5. Start the server with `npm start`
+6. Create a `google-credentials.json` file with a google cloud service account that can us google-cloud/text-to-speech.

 ## Usage